 While they adjoined and were linked administratively with the existing parish almshouses, they were kept separate as far as finances and repairs were concerned.
-A note in the Bank book for 1877 notes, ‘The interest on this deposit of £10 is to accumulate for 5 years untouched.
+The minutes books and the existing Bank book shows this ‘linked separation’.
+A note in the Bank book for 1877 notes, ‘The interest on this deposit of £20 is to accumulate for 5 years untouched.
 It may then be applied for repairs of the Deedes Memorial almshouse according as the rector & the churchwardens may from time to time consider needful.
 The repairs at one time are never to exceed the interest of this deposit which is to remain funded’.

 It is likely that the Deedes part of the almshouses has been demolished.
 The 1842 Bengeo tithe map shows buildings parallel to the church, suggesting the building at right angles is the later Deedes building.
 Even so, the footprint of the combined properties survives in the shape of the plot.

 The charity has since been amalgamated with the Bengeo Almshouses charity, ref 21309.
 Its aim is to provide accommodation in two small almshouse bungalows in Bengeo, for widows who at the time of application are resident in the ancient parish of Bengeo.

 Grid ref: 51o 48′ 22″N 0o 04′ 22″W

 History of Hertfordshire, by John Edwin Cussans